 The Science Backpacks were made possible through the generous financial support of Novartis, whose UK headquarters are located in White City, and the Mohn Westlake Foundation

 Removing digital barriers

-The team have gone further to break down digital barriers during lockdown through the Business Schools flagship community initiative What the Tech!?, which has moved online since the UK lockdown began.
+The team has gone further to break down digital barriers during lockdown through the Business School's flagship community initiative What the Tech!?, which has moved online since the UK lockdown began.

 During COVID-19, What the Tech!? has been helping isolated older residents by matching them with a phone buddy for tech and befriending support, offering them up to two thirty-minute sessions every week via telephone or video call with a dedicated Imperial volunteer.
 43 local residents have been regularly using the service, including attendees from the in-person sessions, as well as newcomers who have been referred to the programme by local organisations.

-Through this project, the White City Community Team have been able to signpost vulnerable residents to local support services such as food shopping and medicine collection, and use the calls to check in fortnightly to ensure they are okay.
+Through this project, the White City Community Team has been able to signpost vulnerable residents to local support services such as food shopping and medicine collection and use the calls to check in fortnightly to ensure they are okay.